truecharts/website/src/content/docs/clustertool/migrations/scale-FAQ.md

 If you do not want to wait for ClusterTool you have the following options:

-1. Install a supported OS and add the TrueCharts repository.
+1. Install a compatible OS and add the TrueCharts repository.
 2. Switch your applications to those provided by IX Systems.
 They have promised their applications will migrate to the new Docker system.